top of page

 Important note

-2.1 All bookings take effect immediately upon acceptance of the booking by BOTH the Client and the Artist, whether orally, electronically or in writing ("Confirmation").
+2.1 All bookings take effect immediately upon acceptance of the booking by BOTH the Client and the Supplier, whether orally, electronically or in writing ("Confirmation")

 2.2 The fact that the Contract has not been signed or returned is not sufficient to invalidate the booking or acceptance of these terms.